FHA Loan Requirements, Guidelines and Application Tips

 Low- to moderate-income borrowers may be able to build a home in rural areas designated by the U.S. Department of Agriculture (USDA) with this program.
 The program also offers 100% financing.

-This conventional renovation loan works like the FHA 203(k) program, but allows for down payments as low as 3% with a minimum 620 credit score.
-An added bonus of the HomeStyle loan: You can do some of the repairs yourself — and roll some of your monthly payments into the loan amount — if you can’t live in the home while it’s undergoing repairs.
+This conventional renovation loan works like the FHA 203(k) program, except that it allows for down payments as low as 3% with a minimum 620 credit score.
+An added bonus of the HomeStyle loan: You can roll some of your monthly mortgage payments into the loan amount if you can’t live in the home while it’s undergoing repairs.
+You also have the option to do some of the repairs yourself.

 Freddie Mac’s renovation loans

 If you have a renovation planned, Freddie Mac has two loan options for you.
 The CHOICERenovation® loan is meant for large-scale renovations, financing up to 75% of the home’s value.
-Meanwhile, the CHOICEReno eXPressSM mortgage is for smaller-scale changes, and finances a maximum of 15% of the home’s value.
-Other qualifications will vary, depending on the type of mortgage you currently have and how many units your home has.
+Meanwhile, the CHOICEReno eXPressSM mortgage is for smaller-scale changes and finances up to 15% of the home’s value.
+Other qualifications will vary, depending on the mortgage you currently have and how many units your home has.